8:15am PT by Jackie Strause

 Now that Will has proposed, Bomer will return in a recurring role as McCoy, and Alvarez will also be back as Jack's husband Estefan.
 Blythe Danner will recur as Will's mom, Marilyn Truman — there is no official word yet on Martin Adler (Robert Klein), Grace's father and Marilyn's husband.
 Vanessa Bayer will also return to reprise her brief but impactful role as Amy, a bakery owner from Karen’s past in the politically charged MAGA cake episode.

-The newcomers include Demi Lovato in the role of Jenny, a tough and guarded woman who comes into Will’s life in an unexpected way; Patton Oswalt as Danley Walker, the brother to Karen's ex-husband Stanley in a three-episode arc; and Chris Parnell and Ali Wentworth as Dr. DiLorenzo and Dr. Saperstein, respectively.
+The newcomers include Ryan Phillippe, playing himself; Demi Lovato in the role of Jenny, a tough and guarded woman who comes into Will’s life in an unexpected way; Patton Oswalt as Danley Walker, the brother to Karen's ex-husband Stanley in a three-episode arc; and Chris Parnell and Ali Wentworth as Dr. DiLorenzo and Dr. Saperstein, respectively.
+Other guest players include Gus Kenworthy, Miss Coco Peru and Joel McHale.

-When it comes to Grace's future, there is no official word yet on if Schwimmer, whose recurring role was extended last season, or Scott will return and if so, in what capacity.
+When it comes to Grace's romantic future, there is no official word yet on if Schwimmer, whose recurring role was extended last season, will return.
+But shortly before the season premiere, the official Will & Grace Twitter account listed Scott's name among the final season guest stars.
+(More on that below.)

 What The Team Has Said About the Final Season